Good debt vs. bad debt: What’s the difference?

 Student loans

-Financing education can be necessary to get a degree, and a degree has the potential to increase earnings.
-Student loans typically have lower interest rates, compared to other lines of credit.
-Plus, the interest can be tax-deductible.
+Financing education can be necessary to get a degree, which has the potential to increase earnings.
+Student loans typically have lower interest rates compared to other lines of credit.
+Plus, the interest can be tax deductible.
+It’s important to remember that student loans also have the potential to create a long-term burden.
+But the Federal Deposit Insurance Corporation has tips and guidance that might help avoid that.

 Personal loans